dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 -   Reduce the head available for hydropower generation, and speed the time that reservoirs reach their minimum power pools (where they can no longer generate energy).
-When energy generation declines, Lake Powell and Lake Mead energy producers must go on the spot energy market to purchase the energy shortfall.
-The synchronous model does not quantify the impacts of reduced hydropower generation.
+When energy generation declines, power customers must go on the spot energy market to purchase the energy shortfall.
+The model of Colorado River basin accounts not quantify the impacts of reduced hydropower generation.

 Both impacts will depend on how combined storage is split between Lake Powell and Lake Mead (see next section).

 # Step 6.
-Summary of Player Actions
+Summary of Participant Actions

-Shows player actions grouped by Purchases and Sales, Account Withdraws, and Account end-of-year balances.
+Shows participant actions grouped by Purchases and Sales, Account Withdraws, and Account end-of-year balances.
 These groupings can help see whether sales balanced purchases and also overall water consumption for the year.